hughobrien/psu-constitution/README.md

 3. The returning officer shall be responsible for deciding the wording of the question on the referendum ballot paper.
 The referendum shall be supervised by the returning officer.
 The polling stations shall be open for 28 hours, at least 10 of which shall include a manned polling station on campus.

-4. The rules and regulations for the referendum shall be outlined in Schedule 2 (Election Regulations) of the constitution and not be in conflict with the aims and objectives of the PSU.
+4. The rules and regulations for the referendum shall be outlined in Schedule 2: Election Regulations, of the Constitution and not be in conflict with the aims and objectives of the PSU.

-5. The result of a referendum will take priority over any existing PSU policy on the same issue and the constitution will be amended according to the motion put forward.
-After all referenda, appendix I (Results and Referenda) of this constitution will also be updated with the referendum results.
+5. The result of a referendum will take priority over any existing PSU policy on the same issue and the Constitution will be amended according to the motion put forward.
+After all referenda, a new appendix will be added to this Constitution with the referendum results.

 ## Article 6: General Meetings

 1. The Annual General Meeting (AGM) of the PSU shall contain members of the population of postgraduate students and the new President of the PSU and where possible the outgoing Executive Committee Members.

-2. There shall be general meetings of the PSU, the duties and regulations of which shall be defined by Schedule 3 (Meeting Regulations) of this constitution and not be in conflict with the aims and objectives of the PSU.
+2. There shall be general meetings of the PSU, the duties and regulations of which shall be defined by Schedule 3: Meeting Regulations, and not be in conflict with the aims and objectives of the PSU.

 3. The remit of the AGM is to a clear indication of the state of the PSU to its members.
 It provides opportunities for discussion on issues brought to the Agenda prior to the meeting.
 It functions to allow transparency and accountability to members of the PSU on Constitutional, Representational and Financial areas.
 Due to the transient nature of postgraduate students, this may not always be possible, but should be encouraged where it is.
 The function of the AGM is to fulfil these criteria in the following manner: